How We Gonna Make the Black Nation Rise?: Development

 After proposing the idea of making a "revolutionary hip hop record", Hewan-Howe began approaching reggae people that were involved in rap music in New York and was looking for "the most militant political activists to record for Clappers Records".
-Daryl Aamaa Nubyahn, also known as Brother D, went to Island Records where Hewan-Howe was also working and introduced himself as saying that they will never record his records because "nobody wants to record it because it's too political, too militant" Hewan-Howe disagreed, offering him a copy of the album Rastaman Vibration which was released by Island.
+Daryl Aamaa Nubyahn, also known as Brother D, went to Island Records where Hewan-Howe was working and introduced himself by saying that they will never record his records because "nobody wants to record it because it's too political, too militant."
+Hewan-Howe disagreed, offering him a copy of the album Rastaman Vibration which was released by Island.
 Nubyahn had written lyrics for a song and suggested a Philadelphia based record to be on the rhythm section which Hewan-Howe turned down.

 Hewan-Howe went to A&R Studios to record the song and expected only Nubyahn to show up only to find what he described as "an army of people" arriving which Nubyahn introduced as the "Collective Effort".
 The record was the first to be both explicitly political in both its lyrical content and its methods of production and distribution.
 The lyrics of the song are performed by unnamed male and female rappers with lyrics encouraging listeners to consider the "good time music" and the actual reality of the situation is derived from.
 The music used on the record taken from Cheryl Lynn's song "Got to be Real".

 Release and reception

-"How We Gonna Make the Black Nation Rise?" was released in 1980 on Clappers Records.The single was reviewed in Village Voice in 1982, where the reviewer praised it, noting the group for its serious and intelligent message and skillful rapping.
+"How We Gonna Make the Black Nation Rise?" was released in 1980 on Clappers Records.
+The single was reviewed in Village Voice in 1982, where the reviewer praised it, noting the group for its serious and intelligent message and skillful rapping.